 The epilepsy fellowship at Spectrum Health, in partnership with Michigan State University College of Human Medicine, is a one-year, ACGME-accredited program that accepts two fellows per year.
 Clinical rotations take place at the Spectrum Health Comprehensive Epilepsy Program, the largest and busiest Epilepsy Center in West Michigan and a NAEC Level 4 Epilepsy Center.
 The fellowship program provides a robust clinical and educational experience that encompasses all aspects of epilepsy care, with a special emphasis on epilepsy surgical management, neuromodulation and ICU-EEG monitoring.

-By the completion of the training program, fellows will develop:
+By the completion of training, fellows will develop:

 - Competence in the comprehensive diagnosis and management of all common and uncommon forms of epileptic disorders, including medical, surgical, emergent/critical care, and cognitive/behavioral/psychiatric aspects.